OctopusDeploy/blog/blog/2021-10/upgrading-from-Octopus-3-is-easier-than-you-think/index.md

 - C:\Octopus\Packages
 - C:\Octopus\Tasklogs

-### Download the same version of Octopus you're already using
+### Download the same version of Octopus you already use

 You need your existing Octopus version to: